-In the last post, I discussed how the flocks of Abraham and Lot grew so large that they had to separate.
+In the post 15, I discussed how the flocks of Abraham and Lot grew so large that they had to separate.
 Abraham gave Lot first choice on where he wanted to settle.
 He chose to be close to the cities of Sodom and Gomorrah.
 Eventually we find him living in the city of Sodom.

 Abraham Goes to War

 One day, a messenger came running into Abraham’s camp with some very bad news.